yyccPhil/yyccphil.github.io/_posts/2025-03-02-algorithm-binary-search.md

 media_subpath : /assets/img/in_post/dsa/
 ---

 Binary search is arguably one of the most iconic problems in algorithms.
 Its core idea is pretty straightforward, yet the implementation details are really easy to make mistakes.
-I view binary search as a variation of the `two-pointer` solution.
+I view binary search as a variation of the `two-pointer` approach.
 The objective is to guide two pointers, left and right, toward each other to locate the `target`.
 And the movement here hinges on comparing the middle element between the pointers to the target, achieving a time complexity of `O(log n)`.

 **LeetCode link: [704](https://leetcode.com/problems/binary-search)**